• COMMISSIONERS

 Mrs. Terry Babin brings extensive experience in Aboriginal Financial Administration, First Nations Property Taxation, First Nations GST, economic development and management of First Nations lands.
 Mrs. Babin has earned certificates in Indigenous Peoples Resource Management, Professional Land Management and is one of the first graduates from the Tulo Centre of Indigenous Economics, earning a certificate in First Nation Taxation Administration.
 She is a founding member of the BC Aboriginal Land Managers Association and served as President 2015 to 2017 and Vice-President from 2013-2014.
 She has served as a Director of the First Nations Tax Administrators Association for 25 years and as a Director of All Nations Trust Company for 22 years.
 In 2019, Mrs. Babin was reappointed to the Commission by the Indigenous Law Centre.

-Mr. Bill McCue was Chief of the Chippewas of Georgina Island First Nation from 1993 until March 31, 2005.
+Commissioner Bill McCue was Chief of the Chippewas of Georgina Island First Nation from 1993 until March 31, 2005.
 He retired from that position and is currently a Councillor for the First Nation.
-Mr. Bill McCue was appointed Chairman of the Ogemawahj Tribal Council’s Economic Development Board and is a member of the Finance Committee for the First Nations Lands Advisory Board.
+Commissioner McCue was appointed Chairman of the Ogemawahj Tribal Council’s Economic Development Board and is a member of the Finance Committee for the First Nations Lands Advisory Board.
 He is a tireless advocate for the continued support of economic self-sufficiency for First Nations.
-Mr. Bill McCue also served as the Ontario representative on the Indian Taxation Advisory Board from 1997 to 2007.
-Mr. Bill McCue is the Chair of the Commission’s Audit Committee.
+Commissioner McCue also served as the Ontario representative on the Indian Taxation Advisory Board from 1997 to 2007.
+Commissioner McCue is the Chair of the Commission’s Audit Committee.

 Ms. Leslie Brochu